Lev-Sec/Elastic-SIEM-Lab/README.md

   - Configure the Elastic Agent on the Linux VM to collect the logs and forward it to the SIEM.
   - Generate security events on the Kali VM.
   - Query to find the security events in the Elastic SIEM.
-  - Create a Dashboard to visualize security events.
   - Create alerts for security events.

 # Task 1: Set up an Elastic Account